spree/spree/guides/src/content/developer/tutorials/extensions_tutorial.md

 ## Summary

 In this tutorial you learned how to both install extensions and create your own.
 A lot of core Spree development concepts were covered and you gained exposure to some of the Spree internals.

-In the [next part](deface_overrides_tutorial) of this tutorial series, we will cover [Deface](https://github.com/spree/deface) overrides and look at ways to improve our current extension.